irenemuruatxintxurreta/Credit-Default-Prediction-and-Fraud-Detection/README.md

 2. **Credit Default Prediction Data**
    Add the file `cs-training.csv`, used for the credit risk modeling part.

-📁 Place all these files inside a `/data/` folder at the root of the repository.

 ---

 ## 📄 About `predicciones_flags.csv`